thremulation-station/thremulation-docs/contribution-guide.md

     - install your preferred version of python. ex: `pyenv install -v 3.8.6`
     - set this new version as active for your user: `pyenv global 3.8.6`
     - this can be confirmed by running: `pyenv versions`
+    - install mkdocs and addons with your new clean python env: `pip3 install -r requirements.txt`

 ### Git the Things